absmach/supermq/docs/getting-started.md

 ## TLS Configuration

+By default gRPC communication is not secure.

 If you wish to secure the gRPC connection to `things` and `users` services you must define the CAs that you trust.

 Currently, you'll need to configure your own ssl termination on the service endpoints.

 ### HTTP Adapter

 `MF_CA_CERTS` - the path to a file that contains the CAs in PEM format.
 If not set, the default connection will be insecure.
+If it fails to read the file, the adapter will fail to start up.

 ### Things

 `MF_THINGS_CA_CERTS` - the path to a file that contains the CAs in PEM format.
 If not set, the default connection will be insecure.
+If it fails to read the file, the service will fail to start up.